Quickstart: Retrieve your first client

 Example Node.js integration

 The snippet below lists clients with axios.
+It assumes you already stored a refresh token from the Authorization Code flow.
 Add robust error handling and retries before using it in production.

 import axios from 'axios';